Last updated 11 a.m. June 18.

-- Brothers Redevelopment is one of two agencies in the state that will soon provide emergency rental and mortgage assistance to eligible Coloradans in all 64 counties.
+- Brothers Redevelopment is providing emergency rental and mortgage assistance to eligible Coloradans in all 64 counties.
 The Colorado Department of Local Affairs, Colorado Division of Housing (DOH) has established an online mapping tool to help Coloradans identify the entity providing emergency funding in their location.
 Brothers Redevelopment is also encouraging applicants to go through 211, as additional or alternative resources may be available.
-Find income guidelines here.
+Find income guidelines here

 - The Colorado Health Foundation has modified the funding opportunities available for its June 15 grant deadline in response to the impact of COVID-19 in an effort “to meet communities where they are.”
 The foundation has also decided to close its responsive grants program and two funding opportunities for June.
 Learn more here.

 - Exponential Impact, the Pikes Peak Community Foundation and others have teamed up to offer immediate relief in El Paso County.
 Survive & Thrive COS is providing recovery funding in the form of low-interest loans of up to $25,000, mentorship and other resources to support resiliency and continue building healthy businesses and nonprofits.

 - The Latino Community Foundation of Colorado has created the Ayuda Colorado Fund to support Latino-led and Latino-serving nonprofits and immigrant- and refugee-serving organizations as a response to the COVID-19 pandemic.
 It includes direct grants, support and resource sharing to leadership during times of crisis.
 This opportunity is invitation-only.